benjaminrsalgado/benjaminrsalgado/README.md

 ---

-### 😁 Currently

-🧡 **Diving deep into iOS development**
-with Hacking with Swift by Paul Hudson.

-🏗️ **Crafting apps and projects**
-to build a portfolio that reflects my skills, creativity, and passion for Apple tech.

-🏫 **Engineering my future**
-studying Computer Systems Engineering at UVEG to solidify my technical foundation.

-💼 **Preparing for the real world**
-focused on 2026 internships, aiming to contribute to innovative teams.

----

 ## 🫸🏻🫷🏻 Let's Connect

-If you want to connect, collaborate, or just chat about Swift, design, or iOS development, you can find all my links here:
+If you’d like to connect, collaborate, or chat about Swift, design, or iOS development, feel free to reach out:
 🌐 [bento.me/benjaminrsalgado](https://bento.me/benjaminrsalgado)